Reasonable Accommodations for Attendance

 If you receive an Intermittent/Extended Absence Accommodation form (IEAF) from our office, this means based on the student’s diagnoses, there’s a high likelihood for the student to experience either extended/intermittent absences from your course.
 These absences may come suddenly and without warning and will not be accompanied by individualized doctor’s notices but have been verified by a qualified physician and authenticated by ACCESS.

-Along with the standard accommodation letter, you will recieve from ACCESS our IEA form to assist in the facilitation of an absence based agreement.
+Along with the standard accommodation letter, you will receive from ACCESS our IEA form to assist in the facilitation of an absence based agreement.
 If your course has standard attendance policies with which missed classes do not have a correlated penalty, please be informed that the student may miss class due to symptoms or circumstances related to their diagnosis and will follow up with you on opportunities to make up missed work, assignments or exams.
 The form will include an opportunity to affirm your agreement with the accommodation as well as provide insight to any activities that students will be permitted to miss and how long they will have to make up any missed opportunities after an absence, either intermittent or extended in nature.
 You may also indicate any opportunities in class that cannot be replicated or missed due to being related to an essential requirement of the course.

 Please note that absence based accommodations are an individualized process and are evaluated on a case by case basis through interactive dialogue between our office and the instructor with input from the student.
 Should you have any additional questions, comments or concerns regarding the process, feel free to contact the ACCESS office directly to discuss further.